Skip to content

 • permission protecting access to inventory group aware assets (e.g. host vulnerabilities)

-Afterwards, we need to convert permission definitions from the legacy format to permission definitions expressed using the ksl language.
-More information about modeling permissions with the ksl language can be found in Design permissions schema.
+Afterwards, we need to convert permission definitions from the legacy RBACv1 format to permission definitions expressed using the ksl language.
+These permission definitions are stored in .ksl files in the rbac-config repository.

 version 0.1